rioastamal/lightsail-k8s-installer/README.md

 ### Dry run mode

-If you want run the script in dry run mode it will print CloudFormation template and then exit.
-It may useful if you want to inspect what resources that going to be created.
+To run the script in dry run mode, use `-m` option.
+It will print the CloudFormation template and then exit.
+This can be useful for inspecting the resources that will be created.

 ```sh
 sh lightsail-k8s-installer.sh -i demo -r ap-southeast-1 -m